 The question “What areas need improvement?” or discussing your weaknesses is not always easy to answer.
 Nonetheless, if you use the tips mentioned above, you may come up with a great response that presents you as a trustworthy, self-aware professional who is always looking to learn and improve.

 We recommend that you begin with proper preparation, consider an area unrelated to the job description, take a story-like approach, be honest, and give a clear answer.
 Your answer may pertain to your developing leadership skills, burgeoning soft skills, balancing your daily routine, improving time management skills, or boosting an effective communication skillset.

 Put the advice and examples above to good use and add some flair to your response.
 In this approach, you can demonstrate that you’re honest, self-aware, and committed to growth.

-If you’re having trouble with other challenging interview questions, we tackle how to answer “tell me about yourself,” “What makes you unique?“, “Why do you want to work here?“, “What is your biggest achievement?”
+If you’re having trouble with other challenging interview questions, we tackle how to answer “tell me about yourself,” “Why do you want this job?“, “What makes you unique?“, “Why do you want to work here?“, “What is your biggest achievement?”
 “Why should we hire you?” and other common behavioral interview questions throughout the site.